-For our portion, we shared how we were able to get our blog photo’s including how we captured our Bountiful cookbook cover, which btw is available for pre-sale!
+For our portion, we shared how we were able to get our blog photo’s including how we captured our Bountiful cookbook cover!
 It was so much fun to show our messy home and studio set ups.

 We wanted to show the audience that it doesn’t take a bunch of expensive gear or tools to get a decent photo.